 FluoroTechnology involves the addition of unique, profoundly valuable performance properties in products used by outdoor enthusiast.
 For example, fabrics with breathable layers and repellent finishes that provide water and oil repellency and stain resistance.
 FluoroTechnology items can also keep people safe by delivering life-saving protection under extreme climate conditions.

 Surfboards, tennis rackets, goggles, sneakers, golf clubs, and many other types of activewear and sports equipment are currently made using the latest innovations in specialty plastics.
-Contact us to learn about how we can help you with product development!
+The Polymers Technology Center is located at 8900 Research Drive, Charlotte, NC 28262.
+To contact us, call (704) 602-4106 or Email us.
+We look forward to hearing from you.